-Article 1: All foreigners, who, in virtue of the general law of the 18th of August, 1824, which guarantees the security of the person and property in the territory of the Mexican nation, wish to remove to any of the settlements of the State of Coahuila and Texas, are at liberty to so to do, and the said State invites and calls them.
+Article 1: All foreigners, who, in virtue of the general law of the 18th of August, 1824, which guarantees the security of the person and property in the territory of the Mexican nation, wish to remove to any of the settlements of the State of Coahuila and Texas, are at liberty to do so, and the said State invites and calls them.

 - National Decree of General Congress, No. 72, Sovereign State of Coahuila and Texas Legislative Council

 The very name of the Mexican province conjured dreams of wide-open land and wide-open opportunity.

 New ideas, new jobs, new identities, new starts and new money were all possible on the vast frontier.
 Fish, game, wildflowers, grains, and cotton abounded.
 The incentive that the Mexican government offered to Anglo American settlers to relocate was hard to resist: land, and lots of it.
 The fact that much of that territory was already inhabited by American Indians, well, that was just going to be overlooked.
 The promise and opportunity of life in Texas vastly outweighed the threats that frontier life might pose, so for a while there, it looked like everybody in the world really was going to Texas.